joeltg/joeltg.github.io/_posts/2015-12-14-visual_history.markdown

 computationally and spatially wasteful, it's also confusing and antipattern.
 It's just bad design.

-## Design

-Visual History is designed to augment our mental model of internet navigation.

 ## Usage

 Navigate around the graph by clicking the graph icon in the toolbar, or